adsci/speedEST/src/text/votingRegressor.md

 where $\bar{y} = \frac{1}{n} \sum_{i=1}^n y_i$ is the average target value.

-This score provides a measure of how well observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explaned by the model.
+This score provides a measure of how well observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explained by the model.
 The best possible $R^2$ score is $1.0$.

 In the following table, the values of the MAE for the training, validation and test set are summarised.
 The $R^2$ score on the test set is given as well.